jasonreiddev/development-portfolio/README.md

 </div>

-### Please also commands to the root package.json, and update the readme, following the same structure as the Portfolio and Component Library sections.
+### Please add scripts to the root package.json and update the readme, following the same structure as the Portfolio and Component Library sections.

 ## Other Other Commands